RTshok/kpi-embedded-linux-course/dk62_serhiienko/README.rst

 # Directory with homework for [Embedded linux course](https://github.com/kpi-keoa/kpi-embedded-linux-course)

 ## Main information
 The tasks are being done by Serhiienko Artur.
-Who's a student on the Faculty of electronics, DEDEC, KPI.
+Who's a student of the Faculty of electronics, DEDEC, KPI.

 ### Contact information
 * Telegram: [@a_serhiienko](https://tg.me/a_serhiienko)